mattthughes/souls-like-gallery-app/README.md

 #### Trending

-This feature will be updated dynamically depending on the post likes the post with the most likes will appear at the top of the page this page will show a maximum of 10 pages
+This feature will be updated dynamically depending on the post likes the post with the most likes will appear at the top of the page this page will show a maximum of 10 pages.
+I did not reuse a component for this as the get requests were different than the standard gallery page.
+The navigation bar component was reused to have the same navigation bar on all pages.

 ##### Mobile Trending page